The Dichotomy of Cloud and IoT: Cloud-Assisted IoT From a Security Perspective: Future Roadmap: The Promise of AI

 \subsection{AI in Cloud-Assisted IoT}

 Article \cite{Future-Conf001} examined the integration of cloud and edge computing for IoT data analytic and offers a deep learning-based strategy for data reduction on the edge with cloud machine learning.
-To decrease data dimensions, the auto encoder's encoder is positioned on the edge.
+To decrease data dimensions, the auto-encoder is positioned on the edge.
 In \cite{Future-Jour019}, NFV, MEC, and cloud computing are combined in an NFV-enabled CECIIoT architecture.
 We offer an online multi-objective SFC deployment model in this architecture to balance the resource consumption and quality of various IIoT applications by describing the different service requirements and particular network environment.
 The authors of~\cite{Future-Conf002}, employ adaptive cloud IoT devices called Intelligent Tetris Switch (ITS) in conjunction with Big data analytic and deep learning techniques to provide smart home personalization services.

-According to the author of \cite{Future-Conf003}, Edge computing, as described by the author \cite{Future-Conf003}, is regarded as the ideal ally for a wide range of applications for which conventional Cloud Computing is insufficient.
+Edge computing, as described by the \textcolor{black}{authors} \cite{Future-Conf003}, is regarded as the ideal ally for a wide range of applications for which conventional Cloud Computing is insufficient.
 Combining the edge method with IoT sensors and the cloud would provide consumers more freedom and options.
 The paper's themes provide a general open-source platform for intelligent IoT applications that is built on a shared backbone architecture that is made up of three layers: IoT objects, edge devices, and cloud infrastructure.